lightning/bolts/07-routing-gossip.md

  - Channel discovery allows the creation and maintenance of a local view of the network's topology, so that a node can discover routes to desired destinations.
  - Node discovery allows nodes to broadcast their ID, host, and port, so that other nodes can open connections and establish payment channels with them.

-To support channel discovery, peers in the network exchange `channel_announcement` messages containing information regarding new channels between the two nodes.
+To support channel discovery, three *gossip messages* are supported.
+Peers in the network exchange `channel_announcement` messages containing information regarding new channels between the two nodes.
 They can also exchange `channel_update` messages, which update information about a channel.
 There can only be